 Be sure to keep up with our Facebook, Twitter and Instagram for tales of myth and legend, piracy and Cornish history.

-If you want to learn more about the pirates and mermaids at Pirate’s Quest join us on an experience in 2019.
-Find out more about the NEW storyline for 2019 here.
+If you want to learn more about the pirates and mermaids at Pirate’s Quest join us on an experience in 2020.